 - date of transfer;

 - if you will continue to be involved in the company;

 - staff matters;

 Use a notary for the transfer of shares

 When you sell shares in a private or public limited company (bv or nv), you use the services of a notary.
 The share transfer is done by notarial deed.
-When you sell a sole proprietorship, a general partnership, or a private limited company’s assets and liabilities, you don’t need a notary.
+When you sell a sole proprietorship, a commercial partnership, or a private limited company’s assets and liabilities, you don’t need a notary.

 Report the company transfer to the KVK and Tax Administration